 Glass allows you to visually monitor cooking

-Easy to hold handles allow for secure transport
+Handles allow for secure transport

-Isn't as attractive as non-glass casseroles for table presentation
+Isn't the most attractive for table presentation

 Lids are not oven proof